emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

     Registers a string with the MPS, and receives a :term:`telemetry label`, suitable for passing to :c:func:`mps_telemetry_label`.

-    ``label`` is a NUL-terminated string way.
+    ``label`` is a NUL-terminated string.
 Its length should not exceed 256 characters, including the terminating NUL.

     Returns a telemetry label: a unique identifier that may be used to represent the string in future.